o2r-project/o2r-project.github.io/README.md

 This is the project website of the DFG-funded research project "Opening Reproducible Research" by Institute for Geoinformatics (ifgi) and University and Regional Library (ULB), University of Münster, Germany

-The design is base on [Hyde](https://github.com/poole/hyde) by Mark Otto.
+The design is based on [Hyde](https://github.com/poole/hyde) by Mark Otto.

 ## Building the site